chrisbra/csv.vim/README.md

 Opens a new vertical split window containing only the 2 second column.

 Note, this won't work with linebreaks in the column.
-Note also: this command does not work for fixed width columns `csv-fixedwidth`
+Note also: this command does not work for fixed width columns [Fixed width columns](#fixed-width-columns)

 Use the `:HeaderToggle` and `:VHeaderToggle` command to toggle displaying the